Guidance

 For hospital education, we will provide allocations based on a separate calculation, using a percentage of the hospital education funding for 2024 to 2025 included within the local authority’s 2024 to 2025 DSG.
 These 2024 to 2025 funding amounts can be found in the ‘Hospital Education’ worksheet of the ‘Impact of the high needs NFF’ spreadsheet in the national funding formula tables for schools and high needs: 2025 to 2026.

-The department will allocate CSBG funding directly to NMSSs, calculated by multiplying the per place funding rate (with the relevant ACA applied) by five-twelfths of the number of places funded for the 2024 to 2025 academic year, plus seven-twelfths of the number of places to be funded for the 2025 to 2026 academic year.
+The DfE will allocate CSBG funding directly to NMSSs, calculated by multiplying the per place funding rate (with the relevant ACA applied) by five-twelfths of the number of places funded for the 2024 to 2025 academic year, plus seven-twelfths of the number of places to be funded for the 2025 to 2026 academic year.
+As above, the first payment will cover the consolidated funding from the 2024 to 2025 grants, and the second payment will then cover additional NICs funding.

 There will not be any further adjustments to the allocation of CSBG hospital education funding for 2025 to 2026, beyond that which is confirmed in May 2025.

-The department will allocate any additional funding for new places in NMSSs directly.
+The DfE will allocate any additional funding for new places in NMSSs directly.

 4. Funding rates